GULibrarySandbox/digital-tools/content/intro.md

 All content is written using basic Markdown, making it simple to write, edit, and reuse lesson materials.

-To use Lesson Template to create your own website--> make a copy and replace the template content with your own!
+To use Lesson Template to create your own website  make a copy and replace the template content with your own!

 ### Why?